 While it is true that disgruntled people can take all the energies of some pastors, wrongly so, it is also true that bitter, hurtful people are also often left untended in weakening churches.
 Feuds lasting scores of years might be evident to guests in a way that the congregation has grown accustomed to.
 I’ve seen this awful monster eat up all new growth of churches.
 Angry men or women, especially if they have retained some leadership, kill church health.

-You usually hear bitter people first in the business meetings of the church, but next in the Sunday School class.
-In the class any gossip underpinned by bitterness may be passed along as long as you say, “bless her heart” or “I don’t mean to talk about him, but . . .”
+You usually hear bitter people first in the business meetings of the church, but next in the Bible Study class or small group meeting.
+In the smaller group context any gossip underpinned by bitterness may be passed along as long as you say, “bless her heart” or “I don’t mean to talk about him, but . . .”
 When one woman told me that to her the business meeting was the heart of church life, I knew I had one on my hands.
 One bitter man squared off with a brother of mine at the end of a church meeting, demanding that he go outside and fight.
 This was said in front of a brand new Christian college girl who had just been baptized!
 Another pastor tells of being punched out after one meeting in the front of the building!
 Now, that’s laying it all on the altar.
 Others don’t have such bravado, but they can kill people by their tongues.
 Bitterness is deadly to growing churches and needs to be confronted by leaders.

 7. Attrition gradually takes several away, with no replacements.
 Some leave with a focus on peripheral issues (symptoms).

 Attrition is normal, but most churches make up the differences.
 There are times when even good churches cannot overcome attrition if the reasons for it are outside of the church itself.
 In a spiritually sick church, people are leaving, but it seems that they leave for less than sound reasons.